Scale your business with our modular plugins.

 To make a real transaction, go to the WooCommerce > Settings and open the Payments tab.
 Select the payment gateway you want to use, enable it, and press the Set up or Manage button for the selected payment method.

-For this tutorial, we will use Stripe as it is one of the easiest payment gateways to test orders, but the process is similar regardless of the payment gateway you choose.
+For this tutorial, we will use Stripe, as it is one of the easiest payment gateways to test orders.
+However, the process is similar regardless of the payment gateway you choose.

 stripe live mode test woocommerce orders

 Now go to your store’s front end and add a product to the cart.
-Once again, we recommend you add a very cheap or free product.
+Once again, we recommend adding a very inexpensive or free product.
 Then, proceed to the checkout page and add your billing details.

 Finally, select the payment gateway you want to use.
 In this case, we’ll use Stripe.
 Add all the required information and place the order.